martin-ockajak/cantrip/README.md

 * Added methods return a new instance of the same collection type instead of an iterator
 * All methods treat collection instances as immutable although some consume them
 * No methods perform cloning nor do they use dynamic dispatch
+* Everything is available via a single import

 ## Examples